ShivamBhosale/100DaysOfCode/index.md

 ## Day 83 - Rainfall in India Data Analysis
 I performed data analysis on 'Rainfall in India' using a dataset from Kaggle.

+## Day 84 - Used Car Price Data Analysis
+Performed data analysis and used various visualization techniques to classify different aspects on the dataset.